Graduation Announcements and Caps/Gowns

-Your graduate must file an Intent to Graduate no later than 5:00 p.m. on Friday, June 28, 2013 in order to be included in the printed commencement program.
+Students must submit an Application to Graduate no later than 5:00 p.m. on Friday, October 25, 2013 in order to be included in the printed commencement program.
 If they do not meet this deadline they may still participate in the Commencement ceremony, but their name will not be in the printed program due to printing deadlines.
 There are no exceptions to this deadline.

 Students who have questions regarding their scholastic honors eligibility should first read the Scholastic Honors Policy and then contact the Office of the Registrar, (417) 836-5520, Carrington 320 with further questions.
 Students who are eligible for scholastic honors recognition may pick up their cordon on the main floor of Hammons Student Center on the day of Commencement.
 Scholastic honors are automatically calculated by the University, so the student does not need to do anything in advance related to scholastic honors.

-As noted in the policy, recognition for honors at the Commencement ceremony is based on GPA eligibility at the conclusion of the preceding semester (Spring 2013).
-Summer 2013 grades have not been officially submitted at the time of Commencement.
+As noted in the policy, recognition for honors at the Commencement ceremony is based on GPA eligibility at the conclusion of the preceding semester (Summer 2013).
+Fall 2013 grades have not been officially submitted at the time of Commencement.
 There are no exceptions to this policy.
-Final scholastic honors eligibility (including Summer 2013 grades) will be recognized on the diploma and academic transcript.
+Final scholastic honors eligibility (including Fall 2013 grades) will be recognized on the diploma and academic transcript.

 NOTE: Transfer students must complete a minimum of 60 undergraduate credit hours at Missouri State University prior to official graduation to qualify for any honors.
 Additionally, honors are based on the LOWEST GPA of your Missouri State GPA and your combined GPA.